Simulation

 ### Implementing the ISwapAdapter interface <a href="#implementing-the-iswapadapter-interface" id="implementing-the-iswapadapter-interface"></a>

-Your integration should be in a separate directory in the `evm/src` folder.
-Start by cloning the template directory:
+Your integration should be in a separate directory in the `protocols/adapter-integration/evm/src` folder.
+Start by copying the template directory:

 ```bash